bigchaindb/bigchaindb/docs/source/models.md

 - `input`: id (sha3 hash) of the transaction in which the content was transfered to the user (similar to input in the blockchain).
 Right now we will assume that there is only one input per transaction to simplify the prototype.
 This can be changed in the future to allow multiple inputs per transaction.
 - `operation`: String representation of the operation being performed (REGISTER, TRANSFER, ...) this will define how the transactions should be validated
-- `timestamp`: Time of creation of the transaction in UTC
+- `timestamp`: Time of creation of the transaction in UTC.
+It's provided by the client.
 - `data`: JSON object describing the asset (digital content).
 It contains at least the field `hash` which is a sha3 hash of the digital content.
 - `signature`: Signature of the transaction with the `current_owner` private key